YukiYoshimatsu/morrisania_neighborhood/index.md

 #### + Cross Bronx Expressway Service Road and Washington Ave
 #### + Arthur Ave and Crotona Park St. North
 #### + Cortona Ave Between Claremont Parkway and Cortona Park North

+General Justifications:
++ Locations were placed within reasonable walking distance to MTA bus and subway connections
++ Locations were placed in residential areas, closest to  public services and educational centers
++ Locations placed near educational centers, parks, and recreational services increase incentives for students and the young adult demographic